bharadwaj-raju/TextSuggest/README.md

 Manually set language, in case script fails to auto-detect from keyboard layout.

-- `--autosel [beginning | middle | end]`
+- `--auto-selection [beginning | middle | end]`

 Automatically select word under cursor for you before suggestion, saving time and keystrokes.
-Ignored if `--noselect`.
+Ignored if `--no-selection`.

-`--autosel` has three modes:
+`--auto-selection` has three modes:

 - 'beginning': Assumes text-cursor is at beginning of word.
 - 'middle'   : Assumes text-cursor is somewhere in the middle of word.